Do you know what this is?

 The first stage of a buyer’s journey is awareness.

 They simply become aware of your business.
 They aren’t necessarily ready to buy yet or even ready to opt-in to your email list or newsletter.
-But because of the content you created, they now know who you are.
+However, because of the content you created, they are familiar with you.

 Why is that valuable to your business?

 Naturally, if people don’t know who you are, they can’t join your audience or, most importantly, buy from you.